 - Adopt a one size fits all approach: repurpose and revise your copy according to audience targeting.

 - Launch your content syndication plan without the correct KPIs to measure results.

 - Give up after one attempt – analyse, learn and test again.

 Where to get help with your content marketing strategy

-What does your content marketing strategy look like for 2020?
+What does your content marketing strategy look like?
 How will you tackle web content syndication?

 Take your strategy further with the Chartered Marketers at Think Beyond.
-We are a full service marketing consultancy, providing marketing consulting and marketing agency services across the UK.
-That’s right – we can help with research, planning and sales funnel analysis to reach your target audience and the tools to reach them.
+We are a marketing consultancy agency, providing marketing consulting support and marketing agency services across the UK.
+That’s right – we can help with research, planning and sales funnel and reverse sales funnel analysis to reach your target audience and the tools to reach them.